thomas-le-moullec/airbnb_advisor/MEMO.md

 * Strict Regulations in Some Cities

 ### Executive Summary - Solution

+**Problem:**
+ * The fast growing market is getting more and more complex and more competitive, finding the optimal price for owners is taking time and is not easy.
+ * Short term renting is full of opportunities for new investors, but finding the best property isn't easy and can be unexpected.
+ * More and more investors or agents are managing several properties, things are getting redundant and time consuming.

+**Targets:**
+ * The non-professional owners who wish to rent their property
+ * The Professionals investing in short-term rental properties as money-making machines

 **What about a solution that can help investors to find the best price for their real estate renting ?**
  * E.g : Based on the history of the market prices for this specific type of property in this specific location at this exact date, the price could be increase by 21%